Labradorite

 In a therapy practice, an office, a hairdressing salon or any place where it's essential not to be disturbed by the problems, difficulties or emotions of others, so you can concentrate on your work.

-Labradorite is well suited to people who are hypersensitive, easily permeable to the energies present in their environment and social circle.
+Labradorite is suitable for anyone who is hypersensitive and easily affected by energies in and environment and social circle.

-For all those engaged in social or medical work, or in work in which they are exposed to the difficulties, illnesses, projections and problems of others: psychotherapists, holistic therapists, doctors, nurses, lawyers, masseurs, hairdressers, waiters, social workers, politicians, etc.
+For all those engaged in social or medical work, or work in which they are exposed to the difficulties, illnesses, projections and of others: psychotherapists, holistic therapists, doctors, nurses, lawyers, massage therapists, hairdressers, waiters, social workers, politicians, etc.

 Sagittarius, Pisces, Cancer and GeminiElements